|GM has expanded its project-vehicle program by making additional Silverado HD trucks and GMC Sierra HD trucks available.|

-To be considered, proposals must include the four General Motors criteria listed below for content and definition:
+To submit a proposal, prepare three copies, including a rendering on 8 1/2 x 11 paper (stapled, not bound).
+Mailed proposals are preferred to e-mailed submissions.
+Proposals must include the four General Motors criteria listed below for content and definition:

-- A proposed list of intended events, trade shows, publications, etc., where the vehicle will be promoted.
-Availability for the 2011 SEMA Show in Las Vegas is required.
-Please state where the vehicle will be displayed at the SEMA Show and who will sponsor the vehicle if it is placed in a feature spot.
-Note that partners are required to promote the vehicle through November 1, 2012.
+3: A proposed list of intended events, trade shows, publications, etc., where the vehicle will be promoted.
+Availability for the 2010 SEMA Show in Las Vegas is required.
+Indicate where the vehicle will be displayed at the SEMA Show and who will sponsor it if placed in a feature spot.
+Note that partners are required to promote the vehicle through November 1, 2011.
 Proposals with guaranteed interior booth space will be given preferred consideration.

-- 8½ x 11 color renderings illustrating front/side and rear appearance (composite ¾ views are acceptable) with the intended color and graphic scheme accurately defined.
-If the interior will be significantly modified, an interior sketch also is recommended.
-Preservation of front-end brand identity (divisional emblem and possibly grille features) is mandatory.
+4: 8 1/2 x 11 copy of a color rendering illustrating front and side appearance (composite 3/4 views acceptable) with the intended color and graphic scheme defined.
+If the interior will be significantly modified, an interior sketch is also recommended.
+Preservation of front end brand identity (division emblem and possibly grille features) is mandatory.

-SEMA members interested in developing a General Motors project vehicle for the 2011 SEMA Show are encouraged to prepare a project description plan and submit it to:
+SEMA members interested in developing a General Motors project vehicle for the 2010 SEMA Show are encouraged to prepare a Project Description Plan and submit it to:

-Please note that quantities for each brand will be limited.
+Please note that quantities for each brand are limited.
 Vehicle availability (timing) may vary by brand, depending on start-of-production schedules.
-It is recommended to submit proposals early for preferential consideration, but no later than May 11, 2011.
+Proposals are due no later than April 30, 2010.

-Approved projects will be required to be completed no later than October 12, 2011.
-Build photos may be requested.
+Approved projects will need to be completed no later than October 18, 2010.